scalacenter/scalafix/docs/rule-authors/setup.md

 - Test failures are reported as unified diffs from the obtained output of the rule and the expected output in the `output` project.

-- Assert that a {% glossary_ref LintMessage %} is expected at a particular line by suffixing the line with the comment `// assert: <LintCategory>`.
+- Assert that a linter error is expected at a particular line by suffixing the line with the comment `// assert: <LintCategory>`.
 For an example, see the NoInfer test suite:

 ```scala
 val x = List(1, "")// assert: NoInfer.any